by Kelley York

 “I’m sorry, Viv.”

 Just like that, she was gone.
-Gliding away from him like a ghost, across the room to the bay windows.
-After a million years of silence—“Can I tell you a secret?”
+Gliding away from him like a ghost, she stopped across the room near the bay windows.
+After a million years of silence…“Can I tell you a secret?”

 Archer wished she would turn around so he could see her face.
 Her eyes told a lot that her body language didn’t.
 Her guilt, her shame, her happiness.